The Lymphatic System of the Thoracic Cavity and Mediastinum

 - Mediastinal nodes from a myriad of nodal groups.

-The right lymphatic trunk has several anatomical presentations including unilateral or bilateral termination, duplicate ducts or left-sided termination.
+The right lymphatic duct has several anatomical presentations including unilateral or bilateral termination, duplicate ducts or left-sided termination.
 It is approximately 1.25 cm long and travels on the medial edge of scalenus anterior.
 The vessel then terminates in the right jugulo-subclavian junction.
 Like the thoracic duct, the right lymphatic duct also has semilunar valves at its opening to prevent the reflux of lymphatic fluid.
 Afferents to this vessel arise from the right jugular and subclavian trunks as well as from the right upper limb (lateral group of axillary nodes).
 The right side of the heart, right lung, and the right sides of the head, neck and thorax also drain into the right lymphatic trunk.

-Lymphatics of the Intrathoracic Respiratory Tract
+Lymphatics of the Intrathoracic/Lower Respiratory Tract

 The intrathoracic part of the respiratory system is comprised of the distal half of the trachea (commencing at the inferior border of T1) and its subsequent branches as well as the lungs and their associated pleura.
 These structures are fundamental to the processes of gaseous exchange and respiration.